-This one by luchendricks goes in the same direction – it is also a visualization of live Bitcoin transaction.
+This one by luchendricks goes in the same direction – it is also a visualization of live Bitcoin transactions.
 Here the size of the nodes represents the volume of the transaction.
 Every node also carries a link to all information on the transaction on bitcoin.info.

-To show the global nature of Bitcoin, the following live-map by Wizbit not only displays the transactions but also the latest discovered Bitcoin blocks (wow, someone in the USA just found a block of 2479 Bitcoins which is worth about 580,000 USD).
+To show the global nature of Bitcoin, the following live map by Wizbit not only displays the transactions but also the latest discovered Bitcoin blocks (wow, someone in the USA just found a block of 2479 Bitcoins which is worth about 580,000 USD).
 The WebGL globe visualization is also available on Github.

 6. Big Bang

-This visualization “The Bitcoin Big Bang” by Elliptic is one of the most beautiful visualizations of Bitcoin history at the moment:
+This visualization “The Bitcoin Big Bang” by Elliptic is one of the most beautiful data visualizations of Bitcoin history at the moment: